 2.5 Saving and publishing

-Once you click on Save, a HTML-Code is generated.
+Once you click on Save, an HTML-Code is generated.
 You can embed this code into your website.

 Tip